rpmoore/language_ideas/README.md

 * String literal interpolation
 * Nullability built into the type system (similar to kotlin in this respect)
 * Method chaining with the `|` operator is an interesting idea (saw this in elm with the `|>` operator.)
 This seems to help cleanup wrapped functions calls by allowing you to unwind the calls.
+* Bit Mapping operations built into the language.
+The Goal here would be to help protocol developers to ease the transition away from C based methods, to a new method providing direct mappings to bit offsets in byte blocks that automatically implements the mapping and shift operation.
+Basically, the idea here is to allow a developer to specify the structure of the byte block and have it spit out the values for the implementer reducing the chances for errors, and improving a developer's efficiency.

 Questions
 =========